ethaizone/docker-shared-services/README.md

   - Ensure the containers are running when the backup script executes.

 - **MongoDB Authentication:** If you enable authentication for MongoDB (which is recommended for production, even dev if you test it), ensure `MONGO_INITDB_ROOT_USERNAME` and `MONGO_INITDB_ROOT_PASSWORD` are correctly set in your `.env` and used in your application's connection string.

+## About openmemory

+I added openmemory to submodule but I found I need to use this version or else it will failed.
+For now just clone and `docker compose up -d` only.